microsoft/GraphEngine/doc/DemoApps/FriendsGraph.md

 ##### <a href="https://github.com/Microsoft/GraphEngine/tree/master/samples/Friends" target="_blank">Source Code on GitHub</a>

 This example is to illustrate how to model and store data in GE.
 In this "hello world" application, we model and store a small social graph of the six main characters in the famous situation comedy *Friends*.

 We model two types of entities in this example.
 One is the Characters in the TV series, the other is their Performers. _Friends_ has six main characters as shown in the Characters table.
 There are many relations between these entities.
-In this example, we focus on three representative relationships: the _marriage_ relationship between two characters, the _portray_ relationship between a performer and a Character, and the _friendship_ relationship between two characters.
+In this example, we focus on the following three relationships: the _marriage_ relationship between two characters, the _portray_ relationship between a performer and a Character, and the _friendship_ relationship between two characters.
 The properties of each entity are shown below.

 {% include FriendsGraph-tables.html %}